 Wholesale buyers can purchase food directly from Harvest Hub members through our Online Hub

-Orders can be delivered or picked-up from our Arcata location
+Orders can be delivered to various locations throughout the County or picked-up from our Arcata location

 So stay tuned for our ordering and distribution schedule